nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 # 6. Components
-This section describes the various components that comprises Common Cents, mainly Account and Entries.
-If you are new to Common Cents, do not fret as this section will guide you step by step in understanding the components available!
-This will better your experience with Common Cents and your usage of features!
+This section describes the various components that comprises _Common Cents_, mainly Account and Entries.
+If you are new to _Common Cents_, do not fret as this section will guide you step by step in understanding the components available!
+This will better your experience with _Common Cents_ and your usage of features!

 ## 6.1 Accounts